Thursday, January 31, 2013

 While on the subject of Bill Johnson, Ken Silva has an article demonstrating some of the problems with Johnson, and the good point that any spiritual experiences Johnson and his cronies are claiming do not come from the Holy Spirit.
 In fact, the video with the article, showing Johnson’s buddy Todd Bentley at “work,” should prove to everyone that what Bentley has behind his teachings is nothing less than demonic!

 Speaking of fake churches (like the Episcopal Church has become), Neil Simpson has an excellent example of what a fake church looks like.
 His perfect example is those under the leadership of goat-herd Chuck Currie.
-If you don’t know who Currie is, for a good sample of what you will find, see this article about Currie praying to God on the behalf of many “different faiths”!
 The man is not a Christian by any meaning of the word, yet apparently he gets the attention of the media.

 One of the blogs I follow linked to an old book review by Tim Challies.
 The review is about Warren Smith’s “Deceived On Purpose,” a book I purchased and read six years ago (I write the year I got a book on the inside cover).
 The book examines the false teachings of Rick Warren.
 If you don’t have time for the book, Challies’ review will give you a good look at it.

 Of course, now that I’ve broached the subject of Rick Warren I have to mention his interview with Oprah Winfrey.
 Now, Oprah Winfrey is one of the most spiritually-dangerous people to listen to, so the mere fact that Warren appears on her show gives her credibility, allowing even more people to be mislead by her new age teachings.
 Apprising Ministries has two good posts about this show with Warren, showing that Warren’s teachings are unbiblical.
 First, we have a clip with Warren giving some unbiblical psychobabble advice.